gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 121-173) consists of a convolutional neural network with the following layers and layer sizes:

+* Image data is pre-processed in the model (function create_initial_model):
+    * model assumes input RGB image data of size 320x160
+    * top 60 and bottom 20 pixels are cropped via Keras Cropping2D layer
+    * image data converted to floating-point and normalized via Keras Lambda layer

+* Neural network layers added to the model (function add_my_CNN_steering_layer):
+    1. Convolutional layer: 5x5 filter, depth 24, RELU activation
+    2. Convolutional layer: 5x5 filter, depth 48, RELU activation
+    3. Max-Pooling layer
+    4. Convolutional layer: 3x3 filter, depth 64, RELU activation
+    5. Convolutional layer: 3x3 filter, depth 64, RELU activation
+    6. Max-Pooling layer
+    7. Dense layer, width 128, RELU activation
+    8. Dense layer, width 64, RELU activation
+    9. Steering angle readout layer (1 output)

+* The model includes RELU layers and Max-Pooling layers to introduce nonlinearity.
+* All weights are initialized using He initialization, which has been shown to be effective in combination with RELU activation.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)